NVIDIA/nvbench/docs/best_practices.md

 ---

 For more information on how to use NVBench in your projects, please check the [NVBench repository](https://github.com/NVIDIA/nvbench).
-Feel free to raise questions or feature requests via **GitHub issues** or **discussions**, and enjoy benchmarking with NVBench!
+Feel free to raise questions or feature requests via GitHub [issues](https://github.com/NVIDIA/nvbench/issues) or [discussions](https://github.com/NVIDIA/nvbench/discussions), and enjoy benchmarking with NVBench!